Christine Schewe • February 5, 2026

 This is where confusion (and sometimes skepticism) shows up.

-Why companies adopt EOS
+Why Companies Adopt EOS

 Most organizations turn to EOS for three reasons: